Dolphins Turn Up Heat on Jets and Embattled Gase, 24-0

 Jest: LB Frankie Luvu suffered a groin injury and did not return. … T Chuma Edoga left with a calf injury and did not return. … OL Alex Lewis left with a shoulder injury.

-Dolphins: LB Andrew Van Ginkel left with a concussion in the second quarter and did not return.
+Dolphins: WR DeVante Parker suffered a groin injury.
+DT Raekwon Davis hurt his shoulder.
+LB Andrew Van Ginkel left with a concussion in the second quarter and did not return.

 ANTHEM